79: THE BIRDS OF BODEGA BAY

 Melanie Daniels in a boat on Bodega Harbor as she was first attacked by a sea gull.

-Following their dinner of shrimp and fish, my photographer and his wife headed inland to the small town of Bodega; which was about five miles from Bodega Bay.
+Following their dinner of shrimp and fish, my photographer and his wife headed inland to the small town of Bodega, which was about five miles from Bodega Bay.
 It was in Bodega where the Potter Schoolhouse, which was featured in the film, still stood intact today.
 The schoolhouse played a huge part in the movie and Vicki did her best to recreate the scene where Tippi Hedren’s character Melanie Daniels arrived in her Aston Martin convertible and parked in front of the building.
 The old schoolhouse was privately owned during our visit, and it was not open for tours – which was disappointing.
 After capturing a handful of images of the exterior of the old schoolhouse, Tom walked down the street to a house where the film’s schoolteacher, Suzanne Pleshette’s character Annie Hayworth, lived and was killed by the birds.
 It turned out that Hitchcock used a façade rather than the house that was there, but it was interesting to see where the teacher’s house was located anyway.
 Missing was the school yard’s playground equipment where hundreds of birds had congregated before they attacked the children.
 I laughed to myself when I heard Tom say to his wife, who was seated in the Mustang as she looked at her phone: “That schoolhouse gives me the creeps because it looks virtually the same as it did in the movie.
 I keep waiting for a flock of crows to fly out from behind the building and start attacking us.”

 Although the late afternoon sun angle didn’t do us any favors, we still managed to recreate the scene from the movie ‘The Birds’.